cesarsotovalero/cesarsotovalero.github.io/_posts/2021-6-5-the-fork-join-java-framework.md

 - `RecursiveAction`:  A `ForkJoinTask` subclass for tasks that don’t return values.
 - `RecursiveTask<V>`: A `ForkJoinTask` subclass for tasks that return values.

 In practice, all you need to do is create a subclass of `RecursiveAction` or `RecursiveTask<V>`, and override the abstract method `compute()`.
 Then,  submit the task to be executed by the `ForkJoinPool`, which handles everything from threads management to utilization of multicore processor.
-Note that `RecursiveAction` do not return anything, while the `RecursiveTask<V>` can return object of specified type.
+Note that `RecursiveAction` do not return anything, while the `RecursiveTask<V>` can return an object of a specified type.

 If you are curious, here is the class diagram for this architecture.
 As you observe, the `ForkJoinPool` class is an implementation of the `AbstractExecutorService` class which implements `ExecutorService`, while the `ForkJoinTask<V>` abstract class implements the `Future<V>` interface.